-Aerial reconnaissance of middle and lower sections of Senachwine Creek watershed indicated 79 potential sites of concern.
+Aerial reconnaissance of middle and lower sections of Tenmile Creek watershed indicated 8 potential sites of concern.
 Another 18 sites were identified from the most recent low-altitude panchromatic black-and-white photos outside the area of GPS tracked aerial reconnaissance.
 The 97 potential project sites (Figure 21?: Aerial_Locs: Table 3) were investigated in the field for geomorphic and physical habitat characteristics in summer 2006.

 ii.
 Channel Morphology